raspberrypi/style-guide/style-guide.md

 *   WhatsApp
 *   white paper - two words, lower case, as preferred by both AP and Guardian/Observer style guides (2021/07/02)
 *   widescreen
 *   Wi-Fi:registered: - ~~if referring to a Raspberry Pi product, do *not* use this; refer to the built-in WiFi as 'wireless LAN' or similar.~~ Newsflash!
 The Wi-Fi Alliance has now altered its rules to say that non-members are allowed to use the term.
-Wi-Fi, not WiFi, and needs to be followed by the :registered: symbol
+Wi-Fi, not WiFi, and needs to be followed by the :registered: symbol.
+No need to expand to _wireless (Wi-Fi)_ when first using in a document; Wi-Fi is common-enough usage that we can consider it standard English.
 *   Wii – Nintendo trademark.
 Do not add an s to make plural.
 *   Wiimote - controller for the Wii.
 Colloquial.
 (The official term is Wii Remote.)
 *   wiki – plural *wikis*